AzkaSahar/MINA-ELECTRIC-ECOMMERCE-WEBSITE-DBMS-PROJECT-/README.md

 ## Project Overview

 This project is an e-commerce web application developed for Mina Electric, a wholesaling business located in Karachi Electric Market, running since 1985.
 The application provides a modern, responsive platform for customers to browse products, view details, and place orders online.
 It is designed to manage product inventory, customer orders, and other related functionalities effectively.

+---
+## Group Members

+1. Azka Sahar Shaikh
+2. Muhammad Sudais Katiya
+3. Sumaiya Waheed

+---
 ## Features

 ### Functional Requirements